team-telnyx/devrel/api-general/Call Control Setup/README.md

 ![Dial Request Call](img/dialRequestDetails.png)

-Replace the to_number, from_number and connection_id with the values we acquired before.
+- Replace the to_number, from_number and connection_id with the values we acquired before and click **Send**.
+- You should now a receive a call to your mobile number from Telnyx number.

 ##### Webhook Inspection with Hookbin
 [Hookbin](https://hookbin.com/) is a free service that enables you to collect, parse, and view HTTP requests.